Ferdinand I of Portugal: Life

 Ferdinand's spectacular ornate tomb can be found on display at the Carmo Archaeological Museum in Lisbon.
 His body was destroyed during the Invasions of Portugal, when he was still buried in Santarém, and was never recovered.

-Marriages and descendants
+Marriage and descendants

-Fernando married Leonor Teles de Meneses, formerly the wife of the nobleman João Lourenço da Cunha, Lord of Pombeiro, and daughter of Martim Afonso Telo de Meneses.
+Fernando married Leonor Teles de Meneses, formerly the wife of the nobleman João Lourenço da Cunha, Lord of Pombeiro, and daughter of Martim Afonso Telo de Meneses, by whom he had his only surviving legitimate child, Beatrice.
+He also had a natural daughter, Isabel, whose mother's identity is unknown, though it was rumored that the latter was his own half-sister, Beatrice, Countess of Albuquerque.